AdobeXD/plugin-samples/README.md

 Plugins are written in JavaScript.
 You can use most JavaScript features supported by modern web browsers, including ES5 and ES2015 (aka ES6) language features.

-Your plugins are not running inside a browser engine, however.
-Instead, your JavaScript code interacts with XD's [document model](./reference/core/scenegraph) to influence what is rendered on the design canvas.
+Your plugins are not running inside a browser engine, however: instead your JavaScript code interacts with XD's [document model](./reference/core/scenegraph) to influence what is rendered on the design canvas, and uses a _limited subset_ of HTML/CSS as an alias to create and control native UI elements that seamlessly blend with the look & feel of the rest of Adobe XD.

 ## What can you build?
 Adobe XD plugins provide a way for developers to extend XD functionality.
 Plugins can manipulate objects on canvas and alter their properties.